dogtagpki/pki/docs/design/PKICertImport.md

  - `_split_pkcs12`: split the leaf certificate from the rest of the `.p12` contents.
 This ensures we can apply the specified nickname to the leaf certificate.
-When `--leaf` is specified, we also construct a new `.p12` with only the leaf certificate and key.
+When `--leaf-only` is specified, we also construct a new `.p12` with only the leaf certificate and key.
  - `_import_pkcs12`: import a `.p12` chain using `pk12util`.
 Before and after
    import, we check the list of certificates and keys in the NSS DB to